 10. When in doubt, smile!
 They probably mean well and hey, they won’t be in your home forever.
 Why not make the best with what you have!

 Does your month have anything exciting coming up?
 A new move?
 A visit from the in-laws?
-Or are you hoping to focus on one part of your life in more detail.
+Or are you hoping to focus on one part of your life in more detail?
 We’d love to have you join in.
 Goal setting is a great way to set your parenting purpose.
 I know when I set goals for myself, then I am more realistically going to attain them.
-Making them public, well, even more accountability.
+Making them public, well, even more accountable.

 My personal goals for this month: